When people hear the term “holistic,” they typically think about alternative medicine.

 - Initial reactions to the raw diet may include diarrhea, vomiting, and lack of appetite.
 These reactions are natural because the transition period is also the period for detoxing.
 Pets that grew on processed dried foods have accumulated artificial ingredients, chemicals, and preservatives over time, and their system will need time to adjust.

-- The holistic health approach for pets and dogs work best for pet parents who believe in the holistic health approach for their own selves.
+- The holistic health approach for pets and dogs works best for pet parents who believe in the holistic health approach for their own selves.
 Dogs are extensions of their human companions.
 They interact every day, live in the same home, and comprise the bigger dynamics called home or family.
 A truly holistic health approach needs to sync all these systems and make them all work together.

 Focus on treating a particular system without neglecting the other systems of the whole dog.

 When faced with conflicting ideas that confuse you along the way, do the simplest and foolproof solution – go back to the basics and consult with several vets.

-Still, if you care enough about your pet's health, then a responsible thing to do is always consider pros and cons of every approach, and critically look at all possible angles of the argument.
+Still, if you care enough about your pet's health, then a responsible thing to do is always consider the pros and cons of every approach and critically look at all possible angles of the argument.

 Therefore, as pet owners and veterinarians, we're not completely safe from the marketing ploys and lies that dog companies make up to sell their products regardless of which side of the debate you're on.

 READ NEXT: How To Give A Dog An Injection